Now accepting nominations for RHSTAR Awards 2019!

 2018 Award Recipients Recognized!

-Five Awards to be presented at the 2018 awards gala on January 31, 6:00PM, at the University Club in Pasadena.
+Five Awards were presented at the 2018 awards gala on January 31, 6:00PM, at the University Club in Pasadena.

-Award recipients will highlight their achievements, which are defining our future, while improving and saving lives.
+Award recipients highlighted their achievements, which are defining our future, while improving and saving lives.

 The 2018 Award Recipients